Csp-Ai/hybriddancers/README.md

 npm start
 ```

+### Booking API

+The Express server now stores bookings in `data/bookings.json` and exposes a small API:

+- `GET /api/bookings` – list all bookings or filter by `?email=`
+- `POST /api/bookings` – create a new booking
+- `DELETE /api/bookings/:id` – cancel a booking

+Agent scripts under `agents/` can analyze this data.
+Run `node agents/attendance-agent.js` to log attendance anomalies.

 ## 🌐 Custom Domain with Firebase Hosting

 To serve the site on `www.hybriddancers.com`, configure your DNS records as follows: